gbasler/squid/README.md

 }
 ```

-The `@embed` method allows Squid to the see the method implementations inside an object or class, so that they can be inlined later automatically (as shown below)
+The `@embed` annotation allows Squid to the see the method implementations inside an object or class, so that they can be inlined later automatically (as shown below)
 –– note that this annotation is _not_ required when we just want to use these methods in a quasiquote!

 What follows is an example REPL session demonstrating some program manipulation